 - Bachelor's students must declare their concentration prior to beginning pre-completion OPT

 Pre-Completion OPT during summer vacation or during studies: The earliest USCIS will accept your application is 90 calendar days prior to your employment/OPT start date.
-You may bring your OPT application to the Davis IC no earlier than 5 business days prior to the 90 day mark.
+You may submit your OPT application to the Davis IC no earlier than 10 business days prior to the 90 day mark.

 Freshmen and First Year Graduate Students : the F-1 regulations require that you complete one full academic year before your OPT start date.
 However, you may still apply for OPT up to 90 days prior to that OPT start date.

-Pre-Completion (Summer) OPT: Your OPT employment start should be the date your employment offer begins.
+Pre-Completion OPT: Your OPT employment start should be the date your employment offer begins.
 In order to avoid processing delays, you may choose to apply for OPT before you have an offer of employment.
 In this case, you will need to estimate the date your desired employment will begin.
-You may not start working earlier than Sunday, May 24 (one day after Spring term examination period ends).

 Post-Completion OPT: Your OPT employment start can be any date between your program completion date and 60 days following your program completion date.
 When indicating your start date, you will need to consider the date your employment offer (if any) begins and the date in which you apply for OPT since it may take USCIS 90 days or longer to process OPT applications.
 You may not begin working until you have the OPT approval in the form of an Employment Authorization Document (EAD).

 *You will be required to upload the documents indicated with an asterisk to the Davis IC through TigerNav.
 See the instructions under Step 1 in #7 for further instruction.

 - Must be completed and signed by your residential college dean/director of studies (undergraduate students) or academic advisor/director of graduate studies (graduate students)

 2. Form I-765 - Application for Employment Authorization*